benizi/raptorize-rails/README.md

 ## Credits

-The only changes I've made to the
+The only initial changes I made to the
 [Raptorize jQuery Plugin by ZURB](http://www.zurb.com/playground/jquery-raptorize) were whitespace- and asset-pipeline-related.
+See git logs for further changes.

+## License

+Released under the [MIT license](raptorize-rails/blob/master/LICENSE) (same as the plugin).